 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a hardcover edition that was published by ROC Hardcover on August 5, 2008 and has 344 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Greywalker, Poltergeist, Vanished, Labyrinth, Downpour, Seawitch, Possession, Revenant, Indigo
+Other books by this author which I have reviewed include Mean Streets, Greywalker, Poltergeist, Vanished, Labyrinth, Downpour, Seawitch, Possession, Revenant, Indigo

 Third in the Greywalker urban fantasy series about a private investigator, Harper Blaine, who can enter a fold of the universe that infringes between the normal and the paranormal.

 An interesting exploration of homeless and Northwest Indian cultures combined with a tour of the old underground of Seattle.
 Richardson does state that she took liberties with Seattle’s sunken city but if only one quarter of it is accurate…wow!
 Be sure to take the tour if you ever get out to Seattle.
 It sounds fascinating!

 We learn a great deal more about Quinton‘s background and his real name this time as well as where/how he lives.
 That was unexpected.
 Even as Quinton and Harper engage in a little personal exploration.

 I am definitely enjoying Richardson’s storytelling…she is never boring!
 I certainly enjoyed her description of Quinton’s secret lair, but then I have a fascination with alternative living.

 An unexpected encounter with a hairy man-thing and a zombie freaks Will out starting the downhill slide to his and Harper’s relationship while too many unexplained deaths and disappearances among Seattle’s homeless is worrying Quinton.
 A disaffection with government agencies has caused Quinton to disappear himself from the regular world, and he now identifies with the disenfranchised.